ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-`IORef` is another building block and can be used to provide a high performance
-`MonadState`.
-For example, create a newtype specialised to `Task`

 `IORef` merupakan blok bangun lain yang dapat digunakan untuk menyediakan `MonadState`
 dengan performa tinggi.
 Sebagai contoh, buat sebuah *newtype* terspesialisasi
 untuk `Task`